 Finding a counselor that is comfortable and experienced with working on gay-related issues might make you take pause when seeking help.
 However – it shouldn’t!
 You CAN find a therapist in San Diego who has experience working with people in the LGBT+ community, both as individuals and in couples, family, and marriage counseling.
 If you’re starting from scratch, here are some ways to find a gay friendly therapist.

 Look to your local LGBT community centers for referrals.
 Many centers will have a list of local counselors who are gay friendly, and can put you in touch.
 In San Diego, some resources include the North County LGTBQ Resource Center and The Center.
 LGBT centers may also have support groups on site, where you can meet other people in the community, and use this network to find out about gay friendly counselors near you.

-Many counselors have websites that are prime for snooping around on!
+Many therapists in San Diego have websites that are prime for snooping around on!
 Look for a section on LGBT issues and clients.
-Keep in mind that not all counselors will have a part of their website that explicitly says they are gay friendly, so don’t assume that someone won’t be receptive to gay issues just because they don’t advertise it.
-If you don’t see anything on a counselor’s site that mentions gay issues, you can also look on sites like Yelp to see what other clients have to say, or check out the counselor’s Facebook page.
+Keep in mind that not all counselors in San Diego will have a part of their website that explicitly says they are gay friendly, so don’t assume that someone won’t be receptive to gay issues just because they don’t advertise it.
+If you don’t see anything on a counselor’s site that mentions gay issues, you can also look on sites like Psychology Today or check out the counselor’s Facebook page; alternatively you can check out a site like Yelp to see what other clients have to say.

 Look at Training and Experience